oracle-livelabs/database/text/full-text-indexing/maintenance/maintenance.md

     When you run that you will get no results.
 Remember CONTAINS *only* works with a CONTEXT index.
 And if that index isn't up-to-date, neither will the results be.
 To get the right results, we must __SYNC__hronize the index.
 The basic way to do this is to call a PL/SQL procedure __CTX\_DDL.SYNC\_INDEX__ (your user will need to have CTXAPP role to access that, or have been explicitly granted __EXECUTE ON CTXSYS.CTX\_DDL__).
 The index name is passed in as a parameter to the procedure.

- 2. Sychronize the index.
+ 2. Synchronize the index.
 Run this:

     ```
     <copy>